-This blog was inspired by David McNeil poem ‘The Way Of Narcissus.
-I wanted to know more about the Greek mythology story and how this is very appropriate to many in todays society.
+This blog was inspired by David McNeil poem about Greek mythology of Narcissus.
+I wanted to know more about the Greek mythology story and how this is very appropriate to many in today’s society.

-There are many versions of the Greek mythology story of Narcissus whose beauty, equal to that of a god, and was the cause of his downfall and equally many artisit took up this theme in the paintings.
+There are many versions of the Greek mythology story of Narcissus whose beauty, equal to that of a god, and was the cause of his downfall and equally, many artist took up this theme in the paintings.

 Tiresias, having listened to Liriope’s requests, said in a heavy tone “that her son would have a long life if he were not to know himself.”
 Liriope, who did not understand the prophet of the fortune-teller, left and with the passing of the years, she forgot what had been prophesied to her.